Jostautas/notifier/README.md

 The data of events and path of output file can also be easily modified with the help of GUI.

 GUI is handled by GUI_and_data/main.py, whereas backend - back_end/main.cpp

+Editing of 5th,6th and 24th lines in back_end/main.cpp is required to make it work on your system (both linux and windows)